armory/docs-cdaas/content/en/deployment/lambda/index.md

   * You configured your retrospective analysis step to automatically rollback
   * A user fails to issue a configured manual approval within a specified time frame
   * A deployment target constraint is not met

+How CD-as-a-Service performs rollbacks:

+* If you have specified an [AWS Lambda alias](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html) to use for routing traffic, CD-as-a-Service points the alias to the old version.
+* If you have not specified an alias to use for routing traffic, CD-as-a-Service publishes a new version with the old configuration, so that the 'latest' version of your Lambda function has the same configuration as before the deployment started.

 ## How CD-as-a-Service integrates with AWS